haversnail/SpotifyKit/README.md

 ```
 and run `carthage update` to check out and build **SpotifyKit** and its dependencies.

-> As a dependency, Carthage will attempt to build the `spotify/ios-sdk` repository.
-Since their repository does not contain a buildable Xcode project for these frameworks, but rather pre-compiled binaries, **expect Carthage to generate an error during the build process.** It will not affect installation.
+> Note that since the `spotify/ios-sdk` repository contains pre-compiled binaries instead of a buildable Xcode project, Carthage will skip the build process for this dependency.

 After the **SpotifyKit** framework has been built, follow the rest of the Carthage [installation steps](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos) and make sure you've linked the following frameworks to your project, taking note of where the different binaries are located: